 '''

+lock(Client, Target) -> Result

 lock(Client, Target, Timeout) -> Result

 Types:

+'''

+'''

 Client = client()

 Target = netconf_db()

 Timeout = timeout()

 Result = ok | {error, error_reason()}

 '''

-Unlocks the configuration target.
+Locks the configuration target.

 Which target parameters that can be used depends on if :candidate and/or :startup are supported by the server.
 If successfull, the configuration system of the device is unavailable to other clients (NETCONF, CORBA, SNMP, and so on).
 Locks are intended to be short-lived.